Heart Disease: What is Calcium Scoring?

 There is cost for the test, which is typically not covered by insurance.
 For more information or to schedule a cardiac calcium scoring screening, call 410-601-WELL (9355).

-Helene King is a communications coordinator in the marketing department at LifeBridge Health.
-She is primarily responsible for working with the cardiology, endocrinology, wound care and geriatric departments.
+Helene King is a media relations coordinator in the marketing department at LifeBridge Health.
+She is primarily responsible for working with media outlets around Baltimore City, the state of Maryland and across the country.
 Before joining LifeBridge Health, Helene was a television news producer, who can't believe how much she likes Twitter.